-New York residents may do either type of adoption.
+New York residents may choose either a private or a private agency adoption.
 Adoption Choices of New York can assist you in making this decision.
 Your choice will determine which services Adoption Choices of New York provides and the fees involved.

 This is a legal process through your local Family or Surrogates court if you are pursuing a private adoption.
 Adoption Choices of New York can recommend a New York adoption attorney to assist in the process, if you do not yet have one.

-Families typically locate an expectant parent or a child through word of mouth, the Internet, or hard-copy networking.
-Families wishing to use Adoption Choices of Nevada or Colorado as their placement agency to help lcate an infant for adoption are required to create their Adoption Profile Book and website as they work through their family marketing program.
-Families seeking Homestudy only services, may choose to work with other resources (but not an adoption facilitator) to locate an expectant parent or child.
+Families pursuing a private adoption typically locate an expectant parent or a child through word of mouth, the Internet, or hard-copy networking.
+Families wishing to use Adoption Choices as their matching/placement agency to help locate an infant for adoption create Adoption Profile Book and website for Adoption Choices to show to expectant mothers working with the agency.

 With the help of your attorney or agency staff, and after careful consideration of the options, you will establish a unique relationship with the amount of openness that is right for your family.
 This relationship may shift based on the needs of the child as they grow and those of expectant/birth and adoptive family members.

 Whether or not you are present for the birth of your child, in most instances, an infant is placed with the adopting parents upon discharge from the hospital.

-Located in every state, this administrative office reviews the adoption process and provides approval for you to return to New York with your child.
-You are required to remain in the state of your child’s birth until you receive approval from that state and New York, which typically takes 10 business days.
+Located in every state, this administrative office reviews the adoption process and provides approval for you to return to your home state with your child.
+You are required to remain in the state of your child’s birth until you receive approval from that state and your home state, which typically takes up to 10 business days.